particle-iot/docs/src/content/reference/firmware.md

 string.lastIndexOf(val, from)
 ```

-Parameters:
+*Parameters:*

-  * string: a variable of type String
+- `string`: a variable of type String
-  * val: the value to search for - char or String
+- `val`: the value to search for - char or String
-  * from: the index to work backwards from
+- `from`: the index to work backwards from

 Returns: The index of val within the String, or -1 if not found.